harvard-library/Curiosity/README.md

 To build the React assets for development, run `yarn start`.
 By default, the `views/layouts/spotlight/spotlight.html.erb` template will request the JavaScript bundle from http://localhost:8080/webpack_bundle.js.

-To build the React assets for production and serve them through the host application, simply run `yarn build`.
-The resulting bundle will be pulled in through Sprockets when the application is run with the `RAILS_ENV=production` enviroment variable.

 Configuration can be found in `webpack.config.js` and `package.json`.
 You might also want to adjust the environment variables in `.env`, `.env.development`, and/or `.env.development.local`.
 Don't commit `.env*.local` files to git.

+## Deploying React Assets

+To build the React assets for production and serve them through the host application, simply run `yarn build`.
+(You'll most likely want to run this command as part of the build process on the host server.)
+The resulting bundle will be pulled in through Sprockets when the application is run with the `RAILS_ENV=production` enviroment variable.

 ## Tests